-The Hatchett Law Firm has helped manage several probate cases through to resolution and can help you create a hassle-free path for your loved ones to inherit future income, real estate properties, and assets without court involvement and expensive legal headaches.
+The Hatchett Law Firm, PLLC has helped manage several probate cases through to resolution and can help you create a hassle-free path for your loved ones to inherit future income, real estate properties, and assets without court involvement and expensive legal headaches.

 If you need legal knowledge and help with a current probate real estate process or dispute right now, take advantage of our free consultation and speak with our legal professionals today: 281-214-6541.